History of the Junior League Baseball World Series

 In 1989, Manati, Puerto Rico, became the first repeat champion.
 In 1990, a team from Puerto Rico won for the third time – the first time a regional champion won back-to-back world titles.

-In 1990, the Kaiserslautern Military Community of Germany became the first European team to compete in the series.
-Since then, teams from Belgium, Saudi Arabia, the Czech Republic, Poland, Russia, Netherlands, Ukraine, United Kingdom and Italy have represented the region, which is now known as Europe/Middle East/Africa (EMEA), but no country has been represented more than Germany, which has played in Taylor nine times in 20 years.
+In 1990, the Kaiserslautern Military Community (KMC) of Germany became the first European-based team to compete in the series.
+Since then, teams from Belgium, Saudi Arabia, the Czech Republic, Poland, Russia, Netherlands, Ukraine, United Kingdom and Italy have represented the region, which became known as Europe/Middle East/Africa (EMEA) and is now called Europe/Africa.
+No country has been represented more than Germany, which has played in Taylor nine times in 24 years.

 In 1991, the city of Spring became the first Texas team to win the World Series.
 The next year, 1992, saw Tucson become the first Arizona team to win the championship.

 In 1993, Puerto Rico won the World Series for the fourth time, defeating Mexico in the first of only two years that a team from the United States was not involved in the championship game (1999 was the other).
 In 1993, the Goodyear Blimp circled the field and delighted the crowd with a "Good Luck Junior League World Series" message in lights.

 In 1994, a team from Thousand Oaks, California, won the world title.
 Notable that year was that Thousand Oaks native Sparky Anderson – the manager of the Major League baseball Detroit Tigers – visited World Series Field to watch his hometown team play.